Jadwiga of Poland: Pregnancy and death (1399)

 Jadwiga was childless for over a decade, which, according to chronicles written in the Teutonic lands, caused conflicts between her and her husband.
 She became pregnant in late 1398 or early 1399.
 Sigismund, King of Hungary, came to Kraków in early March to negotiate for a campaign to defend Wallachia against the Ottoman Turks.
 Vytautas, in order to bolster his authority over the Rus' principalities, decided to launch an expedition against Timur, who had subdued the Golden Horde.
 According to Jan Długosz's chronicle, Jadwiga warned the Polish noblemen not to join Vytautas' campaign because it would end in failure.
 Halecki says that the great number of Polish knights who joined Vytautas's expedition proves that Długosz's report is not reliable.

 On the occasion of the expected birth to the royal couple, Jogaila's cousin Vytautas, Grand Duke of Lithuania, sent expensive gifts, including a silver cradle, to the royal court on behalf of himself and his wife, Anna.
 The first horoscopes written for Jadwiga's and Jogaila's child predicted a son in mid-September 1398.
 However, a girl was delivered on 22 June 1399 at Wawel Castle.
 Reports of the time stated that the child was born prematurely.
 According to the horoscope, she was actually born slightly late.
 However, a due date of 18 June would rule out the suspicion of pregnancy as early as mid-September.

-The newborn princess was named Elizabeth Bonifacia (Elżbieta Bonifacja, Elżbieta Bonifacija), after Jadwiga's mother and Pope Boniface IX who, in a letter of 5 May 1399, had agreed to be godfather under the condition that the infant be called Boniface or Bonifacia.
+The newborn princess was named Elizabeth Bonifacia (Elżbieta Bonifacja, Elżbieta Bonifacija), after Jadwiga's mother and Pope Boniface IX who, in a letter of 5 May 1399, had agreed to be godfather under the condition that the infant be named after him.
 She was baptised by Piotr Wysz Radoliński, Bishop of Kraków.
 However, the infant died after only three weeks, on 13 July 1399.
 Jadwiga, too, was on her deathbed.
 Stanisław of Skarbimierz expressed hope that she would survive, describing her as the spiritual mother of the poor, weak, and ill of Poland.
-She advised her husband to marry Anna of Cilli, Casimir the Great's granddaughter—which he did— and died on 17 July 1399, four days after her newborn daughter.
+She advised her husband to marry Anna of Cilli, Casimir the Great's granddaughter—which he did—and died on 17 July 1399, four days after her newborn daughter.
+She was the last hereditary ruler of Poland; her husband and his descendants retained the crown as elective monarchs.

 Jadwiga and her daughter were buried together in Wawel Cathedral, on 24 August 1399, as stipulated in the Queen's last will.
 On 12 July 1949, 550 years later, their tomb was opened; nothing remained of the child's soft cartilage.

 Family

 The following family tree illustrates Jadwiga's connection to her notable relatives.
-Kings of Poland are colored blue.
+Kings of Poland are coloured blue.